-NOTE: If you select "Nougat 64-bit" version of BlueStacks 5 and it's not on your PC, then it will be downloaded for you.
+NOTE: If you select an Android version for the first time, then it will be downloaded for you.

 - x86 & ARM

-If you selected the Nougat 64-bit instance, you can also select the "custom" option in the ABI settings.
+If you selected the Nougat 64-bit or Android Pie 64-bit instance, you can also select the "Custom" option in the ABI settings.
 These will let you pick from the following libraries:

 - x86 32 bit